Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Adaptive Two-stage Stochastic Programming Formulation, Complexity and Value

-In this linear setting, the data vector $\xi_t$ consists of $(a_t, b_t, C_t, D_t, d_t)$.
-We note that for certain problems these constraints can be also written in Markovian form by eliminating the state variables until period $t-1$.
-More specifically, the set $\mathcal{Z}_t (x _1, \cdots, x_{t-1} (\xi_{[t-1]}),\xi_{[t]})$ can be represented in the form $\mathcal{Z}_t (x_{t-1} (\xi_{t-1}), \xi_t)$ for $t = 2, \cdots, T$.
-We define the auxiliary decision variable $\hat{x}$ for constructing the adaptive relationship depending on the revision time of each state variable, as illustrated in constraint \eqref{eq:genericAdaptiveConstr}.
-Thus, if $x_{it} (\xi_{[t]})$ is revised at stage $t^*_i$, then underlying data $\xi_{[t^*_i]}$ is observed at that period, and the decisions for the remainder of the planning horizon depend on those observations.
-Constraints \eqref{eq:genericAdaptiveConstrRevisionNum} and \eqref{eq:genericAdaptiveConstrRevisionNum2} ensure that each state variable is revised once during the planning horizon.
+} where the function $f_t$ corresponds to the objective function at period $t$. { Constraint \eqref{eq:genericAdaptiveRelationship0} and the set $\mathcal{Z}_t$ in constraints \eqref{eq:genericAdaptiveRelationship} correspond to the set of constraints at each stage $t =1, \cdots, T$, where $\xi_{[1]}$ is considered as constant as data in the first period is deterministic.
+We introduce the auxiliary decision variables $\hat{x}^{before}$ and $\hat{x}^{after}$ for representing the adaptive relationship depending on the revision time of each state variable $i = 1, \cdots, I$, before and after its revision time, as illustrated in constraints \eqref{eq:genericAdaptiveConstr1} and \eqref{eq:genericAdaptiveConstr2}, respectively.
+Thus, underlying data $\xi_{[t^*_i]}$ is observed at stage $t^*_i$, and the corresponding decisions for the remainder of the planning horizon depend on those observations.
+Constraint \eqref{eq:genericAdaptiveConstrRevisionNum2} represents the revision time of each state variable during the planning horizon.}

-As data is uncertain, we minimize the expected objective function value over the planning horizon in \eqref{eq:genericAdaptiveObj} by considering a nested conditional expectation operator, i.e. $\mathbb{E} [Z] = \mathbb{E}_{|\xi_{[1]}} \left[\mathbb{E}_{|\xi_{[2]}} [\cdots \mathbb{E}_{|\xi_{[T-1]}} [Z]] \right]$.
-To provide an alternative representation of the generic adaptive two-stage formulation \eqref{eq:genericAdaptiveFormulation}, we determine the revision time of each state variable in the first level, and the second level turns into a multi-stage stochastic program once the revision times are fixed.
-For simplifying the notation, we denote the variable $x_t (\xi_{[t]})$ as $x_t$.
-Specifically, when the state variable $x_{it}$ has been assigned to a revision time $t^*_i$, we determine $\{x_{it}\}_{t=1}^{t^*_i - 1}$ at the beginning of the planning horizon.
-Next, we observe the underlying uncertainty, namely $\xi_{[t^*_i]}$, and determine the decisions $x_{it}$ for the remainder of the planning horizon, accordingly.
-The resulting adaptive two-stage stochastic program can be represented in the following form:

-where $\mathcal{Z}'_t (x_1, \cdots, x_{t-1},\xi_{[t]}, r)$ corresponds to the feasible region of stage $t$ given decisions at period $t-1$, observed data until that period $\xi_{[t]}$ and revision decisions $r$.
-Additionally, $\mathbb{E}_{\bm{\xi_{[t,T]}}|\xi_{[t-1]}}$ corresponds to the expectation operator at stage $t$ by realizing the observations until that period, for which the random data vector between stages $t$ and $t' > t$ is denoted as $\bm{\xi_{[t,t']}}$.
-As the revision decisions are fixed for the inner problem, we can represent the partially adaptive relationship in \eqref{eq:genericAdaptiveConstr} within the constraint set of each stage.